ovaistariq/benchmark_automation/README.md

 No direct input args, behavior is controlled by the following environment
 variables:
 * _EXP_NAME : Experiment name.
 Optional, defaults to 'sysbench'
+* _TESTS_DIR : Directory which contains the test files
 * _TESTS : Quoted list of the tests to run, i.e. "oltp_read_only oltp_read_write"
 * _THREADS : Quoted list of the # of threads to use for each run, i.e. "16 32"
 * _TABLES : Number of tables to use for the tests